 Medicare is a type of health insurance that typically provides coverage for patients over the age of 65 who require medically necessary procedures.
 Medicare does not provide coverage for general dentistry procedures.
 However, if you are suffering from infection or another condition that is impacting both your oral and physical health (including bone loss or pain while chewing), Medicare may cover a portion of your out-of-pocket costs.
-Dr. Joe McIntyre at Smiles for Life Dental Care is one of only one percent of U.S. dentists who are certified to treat Medicare patients.
-He can conduct a thorough examination at our Bridgewater, VA, practice and determine whether your oral health needs require medically necessary intervention.
+Dr. Joe McIntyre and Dr. Dan Whiting at Smiles for Life Dental Care are part of only one percent of U.S. dentists who are certified to treat Medicare patients.
+They can conduct a thorough examination at our Bridgewater, VA, practice and determine whether your oral health needs require medically necessary intervention.

 Medically Necessary Dental Services

 If you have a condition that, if left untreated, would impact your health and well-being, you may be eligible to have a portion of your costs covered by Medicare.
 Generally speaking, only severe oral health conditions that threaten your overall physical health are considered medically necessary procedures.
 These conditions could include:

 - Dental infection that is threatening your physical health and increasing your risk for heart disease, heart attack, stroke, pulmonary (lung) infection, or blood clots